 I am a professor in Interdisciplinary Social Science at Utrecht University and the academic director of the European Research Centre on Migration and Ethnic Relations (ERCOMER: www.ercomer.eu).
 By training I am a social psychologist and an anthropologist.
 I did my PhD at Erasmus University Rotterdam (1988) and worked as an assistent professor at the Law Faculty.
-In 1993 I moved to Utrecht university where I became an associate and later full professor in the Department of Social and Behavioral Sciences.
+In 1993 I moved to Utrecht university as an associate and later full professor in the Department of Social and Behavioral Sciences.

 I am the Series Editor of the Ashgate “Research on Migration and Ethnic Relations Book Series”